WE HAVE UNRIVALLED EXPERIENCE IN ADVISING CLIENTS ABOUT FINANCIAL MATTERS ON RELATIONSHIP BREAKDOWN

 Feeling secure about your financial future is one of the main concerns that arises during the breakdown of a relationship.
 Our specialist family lawyers have a wealth of experience in advising clients on what is fair, what is reasonable and what is realistic, whether they are involved in a negotiated settlement or whether a Judge is to make the final decision.
 Our involvement in many of the leading cases on financial matters means we are well placed to advise on the current law and how this impacts on each individual’s particular circumstances.

-No matter how the outcome is achieved, our skilled family lawyers provide support and guidance throughout the process.
+No matter how the outcome is achieved, our skilled family and divorce lawyers provide support and guidance throughout the process.
 We draw on our years of experience to advise and enable clients to make informed and well considered choices, both in terms of process and outcome, when reaching a financial settlement.

 We are respected by our clients and peers for our sensible and pragmatic approach to handling cases and for our focus on the needs of each individual client.